 But despite the Ghost’s supernatural origins, I’m not sure he’s assessing the situation correctly.
 Gertrude is likely not in the middle of soul struggle.
 She’s probably not trying to work on a moral problem.
 She’s probably not wondering if she should Be Or Not Be in this moment.
 She’s probably not examining her life’s choices, wondering if she did the right thing right about now.
 No. Right now, she’s watching her son talk to the wall as if it were listening.
 She’s watching her (only) son fly off his rocker.

 I doubt there’s a fight about it all.
 She’s probably just concerned.

-The Ghost may come from beyond but the still might have some trouble reading his wife.
-It’s impossible that this could have been a problem in their marriage.
+The Ghost may come from beyond but he still might have some trouble reading his wife.
+It’s not impossible that this could have been a problem in their marriage.

 I feel like I could use a ghostly visitation like this occasionally.
 Sometimes in the day to day operations of life, I lose track of what the really important things to me are.
 I lose the big picture purpose in taking care of the details.

 If I had my own personal ghost who would pop in and whet my almost blunted purpose, I feel sure I’d get a lot closer to my goals.
 I might need some help, though, knowing which purpose the ghost might mean.
 Which, of the many purposes that make up my basket of purposes, is the one that is blunted?